Laban Dance Centre

 Laban is the largest school for contemporary dance in the world, and one of Europe’s leading, and largest, institutions for contemporary dance artist training.

-The curving facades are clad in transparent or translucent glass
+The curving facades are clad in transparent or translucent glass panels, depending

 on whether the spaces behind them require a view.
 Lime, turquoise and magenta, semi-translucent polycarbonate panels, punctuated by large clear windows, are mounted in front of the glass panels, giving the building a pale magical glow.